SIT’s Zero Fees Scheme allows

 Zero Fees terms and conditions

-In order to retain the Zero Fees Scheme, students undertaking a programme of study at SIT must meet the following criteria:
+In order to retain Zero Fees Scheme eligibility, students undertaking a programme of study at SIT must:

-- Satisfactory academic progress as defined in the requirements of the course or programme of study
+- Demonstrate satisfactory academic progress as defined in the requirements of the course or programme of study

-- Satisfactory attendance, maintaining at least 80% (or programme-specific) attendance (not applicable for SIT2LRN programmes)
+- Maintain satisfactory attendance - at least 80% (or otherwise specified by programme) attendance (not applicable for SIT2LRN)

-- Adherence to the programme's specific rules and requirements
+- Adhere to the programme's specific rules and requirements

-- Adherence to the provisions of SIT’s Student Code of Conduct
+- Adhere to the provisions of SIT’s Student Code of Conduct

 All matters relating to student rights and responsibilities will be handled in accordance with SIT’s Policies and Procedures, as outlined in the Student Handbook.